imorenoservices/twitter-avatar-search/README.md

 ### Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ### Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `npm run build` to build the project.
+The build artifacts will be stored in the `dist/isidro-moreno-web` directory.

 ### Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` to execute the unit tests via [Jest](https://jestjs.io/docs/28.x/getting-started).

+### Coverage reports in HTML format

+Every time tests are run a text report is printed in the console and an [Istanbul](https://istanbul.js.org/) HTML report is stored under:

+> `./coverage/lcov-report/isidro-moreno-web/index.html`

 # Attachments / Other notes